coderchrismills/UnrealMarchingSquares/README.md

 ![Perspective](https://github.com/coderchrismills/UnrealMarchingSquares/blob/main/Screenshots/marchingCubes02.PNG)

-Fun to learn and quickly implment, thanks goes to Jacob Zelko for the great article that insipred me to do this.
+Fun to learn and quickly implement, thanks goes to Jacob Zelko for the great article that inspired me to do this.

 Credit:
 Jacob Zelko.
 Implementing Marching Squares.
 December 1st, 2020. http://jacobzelko.com